aprojanos/smartgis-tutorial/docs/source/trajectories.rst

 Trajectory administration
 -------------------------

+Trajectory administration pages can be accessed from the sidebar: :ref:`Administration->Point clouds<mapadmin>`.

 The trajectory administration is split into two sections: one for accessible trajectories and another for trajectories undergoing processing.
 The accessible trajectories are organized into folders, which are also utilized for grouping in both the administrative pages and maplegend panel.
 The trajectory administration page displays the contents of the selected folder.

 .. figure:: images/trajectory_list.png